-Also called "The Land of Vikings and the Midnight Sun," Norway is the northernmost country in Europe.
-Norway has a jagged expanse of islands and fjords.
+Norway is also called "The Land of Vikings" or "The Land of the Midnight Sun," The northernmost country in Europe, Norway has a jagged expanse of islands and fjords.
 The maritime industry sustains the economy.
 The official language is Norwegian, and the capital city is Oslo.